The Fifth Volume in the Deaf Lives Series

 Jacobs excelled in sports and the classroom, but he never lost awareness of how he was seen as different, often in cruel or patronizing ways.
 His father, a child psychologist, headed a long list of supportive people in his life, including his Uncle Brian, his itinerant teacher of the deaf Mrs. Carey, a gifted art teacher Mrs. Klein, who demanded and received from him first-rate work, a notetaker Rita, and Bella, his first girlfriend.
 Jacobs eventually attended university, where he graduated with honors.
 He also entered the Deaf world when he starred on the Deaf Australian World Cup cricket team.
 However, he never learned sign language, and frequently noted the lack of an adult role model for “neither-nors” such as himself.

-Paul Jacobs is a doctoral candidate in the Deafness Studies program at the University of Melbourne, Victoria, Australia.
+Paul Jacobs is a writer and researcher in Victoria, Australia.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST